Upcoming...

 This event is being produced in collaboration with the Academy of American Poets as part of their Poets Forum series.

-This program is supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.
+This program is made possible, in part, with public funds from the New York City Department of Cultural Affairs, in partnership with the City Council, and the New York State Council on the Arts, a state agency.

 Discussion Board